oasys/www.oasys.net/.github/README.md

 ### Prerequisites

-1. AWS account with local permissions (for `init.sh`)
+- AWS account with local permissions (for `init.sh`)
-2. Validated wildcard cert for `*.oasys.net` in AWS certificate manager.
+- Validated wildcard cert for `*.oasys.net` in AWS certificate manager.
-3. Terraform Cloud (TFC) account
+- Terraform Cloud (TFC) account
-4. GitHub
-5. Github configured as a VCS provider for the TFC organization
+- Github configured as a VCS provider for the TFC organization
-6. Github cli (gh) configured with access to create secrets in the repo
+- Github cli (gh) configured with access to create secrets in the repo

 ### Terraform